faanross/faanross.github.io/content/posts/course01.md

 7. ***Memory Content***

 Once we find a memory space with unusual permissions we then also want to check its content for signs of a PE file.
-Let's have a brief overview of the PE file structure below:
+Let's quickly have a look at a typical PE file structure:

-{{< figure src="/img/image078.png" title="" class="custom-figure" >}}
+{{< figure src="/img/image078.png" title="" class="custom-figure-3" >}}

-We can see two things that always stick out: the magic bytes and a vestigial string associated with the `DOS Stub`.
+We can see two things that always stick out: the magic bytes `MZ` and a vestigial string associated with the `DOS Stub`.
 Magic bytes are predefined unique values used at the beginning of a file that are used to identify the file format or protocol.
 For a PE file, we would expect to see the ASCII character `MZ`, or `4D 5A` in hex.

 Then the string `This program cannot be run in DOS mode` is an artifact from an era that some systems only ran DOS.
-However the string is still kept there for mainly historical reasons.
+However the string is still kept there, mainly historical reasons.
 For us in this case however it's a useful thumbprint, informing us we're dealing with a PE file.

 Further, in the rest of the contents we might be able to find some strings that are associated with specific malware.
-And typically, rather than trudging it manually we can automate the proces s using [YARA](https://github.com/VirusTotal/yara/releases) rules.
+And typically, rather than trudging it manually we can automate the process using [YARA](https://github.com/VirusTotal/yara/releases) rules.

-For example in below we can see [Yara rules authored by Florian Roth for Cobalt Strike](https://github.com/Neo23x0/signature-base/blob/master/yara/apt_wilted_tulip.yar).
+For example below we can see [Yara rules authored by Florian Roth for Cobalt Strike](https://github.com/Neo23x0/signature-base/blob/master/yara/apt_wilted_tulip.yar).
 The image shows a number of string-based rules it would be looking for - all indications that the PE file is part of a Cobalt Strike attack.

 {{< figure src="/img/image079.png" title="" class="custom-figure" >}}